Fixed Deposit interest certificate

 Step 3: Click on ‘Document Centre’ and select your FD.

 Step 4: Find all the documents and download the TDS certificate.

 Besides the My Account portal, you can also use its mobile application to obtain this certificate.

 2. Using the Bajaj Finserv customer care

 You can also get the TDS certificate through customer care by contacting the helpline number and asking for assistance.
 The representative will inform you and send the document via email.

 How to calculate TDS on fixed deposit?

 Before moving on to the TDS calculation on FD interest, you should know the TDS rates applicable on this investment instrument.
 Here are the details:

 - For resident Indians

 This rate is 10% for a total interest income of up to Rs.
-40,000, and for senior citizens, the upper limit of annual interest income is Rs.
+40,000.
+However, for senior citizens, the upper limit of annual interest income is Rs.
 50,000.
-However, for individuals who do not have a PAN card, this rate increases to 20%.
+Please note that the individuals who do not have a PAN card, this rate increases to 20%.